Lura Merrill Lovell

 “He was building a plant down in Florida.
 We sold our house in Westfield, New Jersey and bought a house in Tampa, Florida.
 We came back home to get ready to move – and there was a letter in the mailbox firing him – which was really rotten.
 I’m sure it was because within a month he would have been fully vested,” Lu said in an interview recorded in 2010.
 “I was really angry and Dave wasn’t.”

 David simply declared, “I’ll never work for anybody else again.
 I’ll only work for myself.”
-In 1967 he founded the Coulton Chemical Company in Toledo, Ohio to retreat spent sulfuric acid.
+In 1967 he founded the Coulton Chemical Company in Toledo, Ohio.
 By then they had four children, including Sara, born in 1959.

 Mental Health Advocate